 RESOURCES ON CHILD SEX TRAFFICKING

 There is no exact data on the breadth and scope of child sex trafficking in the United States.
-However, the National Center for Missing & Exploited Children reported that 1 in 5 runaways in 2015 were likely sex trafficking victims, up from 1 in 6 in 2014.
+However, the National Center for Missing & Exploited Children reported that 1 in 7 runaways likely fell victim to sex trafficking in 2017.

 Estimates suggest that between 500,000 and 2.8 million youth are homeless in the United States in any given year.
 AIR reports that in 2013, based on a calculation using the most recent U.S. Department of Education’s count of homeless children in U.S. public schools and on 2013 U.S. Census data 2,483,539 children experienced homelessness in the U.S. in 2013, representing one in every 30 children in the U.S.